-Three Mon Three Months Ended hs Ended June 30, 2014 June 30, 2013 June 30, 2014 June 30, 2013 Cardiac muscle contractility \$ 1.5 \$ 0.9 \$ 2.7 \$ 1.5 Skeletal muscle contractility 9.2 9.8 19.6 17.0 All other research programs 1.0 1.6 1.9 3.7 Total research and development expenses \$ 11.7 \$ 12.3 \$ 24.2 \$ 22.2
+Three Mor Three Months Ended

+March 31, 2015 March 31, 2014 Increase (Decrease)

+(In millions)

+Cardiac muscle contractility \$ 1.4 \$ 1.3 \$ 0.1

+Skeletal muscle contractility 6.4 10.3 (3.9)

+All other research programs 1.2 0.9 0.3

+Total research and development expenses \$ 9.0 \$ 12.5 \$ (3.5)

-Development timelines, likelihood of success and total completion costs vary significantly for each drug candidate and are difficult to estimate.
+Clinical development timelines, likelihood of success and total completion costs vary significantly for each drug candidate and are difficult to estimate.
 We anticipate that we will determine on an ongoing basis which research and development programs to pursue and how much funding to direct to each program, taking into account the scientific and clinical success of each drug candidate.
 The lengthy process of seeking regulatory approvals and subsequent compliance with applicable regulations requires the expenditure of substantial resources.
 Any failure by us to obtain and maintain, or any delay in obtaining, regulatory approvals could cause our research and development expenditures to increase and, in turn, could have a material adverse effect on our results of operations.

+We expect our research and development expenditures to increase in 2015 compared to 2014 and that they will be in the range of \$56.0 million to \$59.0 million.
 We expect to continue development of our drug candidate tirasemtiv for the potential treatment of ALS.
-As part of our strategic alliance with Astellas, we expect to continue development of our drug candidate CK-2127107 for the potential treatment of non-nueromuscular indications associated with muscle weakness or wasting.
+As part of our strategic alliance with Astellas, we expect to continue development of our drug candidate CK-2127107 for the potential treatment of SMA and potentially other diseases and medical conditions associated with muscle weakness or wasting.
 As part of our strategic alliance with Amgen, we expect to continue development of our drug candidate omecamtiv mecarbil for the potential treatment of heart failure.
-We anticipate that research and development expenses in 2014 will increase compared to 2013 and will be in the range of \$52 million to \$55 million.
-Non-cash expenses such as stock-based compensation and depreciation of approximately \$1.5 million are included in our estimate of 2014 research and development expenses.
+Non-cash expenses such as stock-based compensation and depreciation of approximately \$1.5 million are included in our estimate of 2015 research and development expenses.